rheide/breakoutbox/README.md

 When executing a breakoutbox command through a command block, the success count is changed to the return value of the program, normalized to a number between 0 and 15.
 This can be used to drive a redstone comparator, so you can hook up world actions that depend on the program's return value.

-If the command is rate-limited the command block will keep its previous success count value.
+If the command is rate-limited the command block will keep its previous success count value without calling the external script.

 # Examples